Marko Nikezić

 Marko Nikezić (Serbian: Марко Никезић; 13 June 1921 – 6 January 1991) was a Serbian politician.
 He was a Minister of Foreign Affairs of Yugoslavia and Chairman of the League of Communists of Serbia.
 He was dismissed in 1972 under the charge of being "anarcho-liberal".

 Biography

-Nikezić was born in Belgrade.
+Nikezić was born in Belgrade to a Serb father, Petar, and a French mother, Suzanne.
 He studied at the Technical Faculty at the University of Belgrade.

-He was a member of the Yugoslav Partisan army from 1941, during World War II.
+During World War II he was a member of the Yugoslav Partisan army from 1941.

 After the war, he served as Yugoslav ambassador to Egypt, Czechoslovakia and the United States of America.
-From 1965 to 1968 he was a Minister of Foreign Affairs of Yugoslavia.
-In 1968 he became the Chairman of the League of Communists of Serbia.
-In 1972 he was dismissed from the office under the charge of being too "liberal" and "anarcho-liberal", alongside Latinka Perović and other Serbian high-officials.
+From 1965-68, he was a Minister of Foreign Affairs of Yugoslavia.
+In 1968, he became the Chairman of the League of Communists of Serbia.
+In 1972, he was dismissed from the office under the charge of being too "liberal" and "anarcho-liberal", alongside Latinka Perović and other Serbian high-officials.
 This event is known in Serbian history as the 'Purge of liberals'.
 He died in Belgrade in 1991.